boxpositron/absolute-dotfiles/README.md

 # Dotfiles

-A comprehensive collection of configuration files for macOS development environment, featuring Neovim, terminal emulators, shell configurations, and development tools.
+A comprehensive collection of configuration files for macOS development environment, featuring Neovim, terminal emulators, shell configurations, and AI-powered development tools.

 ## Table of Contents